 |Cost Per Year ($)||85.80||69.37||16.43|

 In the province of British columbia we pay a carbon tax on fuels like gasoline and diesel.
 We also pay a deposit on each beverage container we buy (almost each).
 You know those little tiny juice boxes that you send with your child to school?
-Five cents each for those.
+The depist is five cents each for those.
 Are you returning them for a refund?
 Since many people simply discard their returnable containers instead of returning them for reimbursement I thought it would be instructive to compare the relative sizes of these two fees.
 I wonder if many of the people discarding their containers are people who also complain about the carbon tax?
 The photo at right of a recycle bin at the roadside is representative, found while out for a walk in the neighbourhood.
 It holds at least 55 cents worth of refundable items.
+That's enough to drive more than 100 km in my car.

 Province of British Columbia information on the Carbon Tax.